AdobeDocs/experience-manager-65.nl-NL/help/assets/private-folder.md

    ![Schakel het selectievakje Privé in om de map privé te maken](assets/private-folder.png)

-1. Tik of klik op **[!UICONTROL Create]**.
+1. Klik op **[!UICONTROL Create]**.
 Er wordt een privémap gemaakt in de gebruikersinterface.

    ![chlimage_1-413](assets/chlimage_1-413.png)

-1. Als u de map wilt delen met andere gebruikers en aan de gebruikers rechten wilt toewijzen, selecteert u de map en klikt of tikt u op het pictogram **[!UICONTROL Properties]** op de werkbalk.
+1. To share the folder with other users and the assign privileges to them, select the folder, and click the **[!UICONTROL Properties]** icon from the toolbar.

    ![chlimage_1-414](assets/chlimage_1-414.png)